FriendsOfTerraform/modules/aws/ecs/README.md

   # Default to schedule a minimum of 2 tasks on the linux capacity provider
   # And schedule 80% of to the linux-spot capacity provider
+  # The keys of the map must be a capacity provider managed in this module
   default_capacity_provider_strategy = {
     "linux" = {
       weight = 20